zakimjz/SCHISM/README.md

 schism finds the embedded subspaces

-The functionality of these algorithms are better described in the SCHISM paper:

-K. Sequeira, M. J. Zaki.
-SCHISM: A New Approach for Interesting Subspace Mining.
-In the Proceedings of the Fourth IEEE Conference On Data Mining.
-2004.

 # RUNNING THEM
 Command line arguments for convertData and dataGen can be found by running them